Bhopal disaster: Gas leak

 By early December 1984, most of the plant's MIC related safety systems were malfunctioning and many valves and lines were in poor condition.
 In addition, several vent gas scrubbers had been out of service, as well as the steam boiler intended to clean the pipes.
 During the late evening hours of 2 December 1984, water was believed to have entered tank E610 via a side pipe during attempts to unclog it.
 The tank still contained the 42 tons of MIC that had been there since late October.
 The introduction of water into the tank resulted in a runaway exothermic reaction, which was accelerated by contaminants, high ambient temperatures, and various other factors such as the presence of iron from corroding non-stainless steel pipelines.
 The pressure in tank E610, although initially nominal at 2 psi at 10:30 p.m., reached 10 psi as of 11 p.m.
 Two different senior refinery employees assumed the reading was instrumentation malfunction.
 By 11:30 p.m., workers in the MIC area were feeling the effects of minor exposure to MIC gas and began to look for a leak.
 One was found by 11:45 p.m. and reported to the MIC supervisor on duty at the time.
 The decision was made to address the problem after a 12:15 a.m. tea break, and in the meantime, employees were instructed to continue looking for leaks.
 The problem was discussed by MIC area employees during the break.

-When the tea break concluded at 12:40 a.m., the reaction in tank E610 escalated to a critical state at an alarming speed within five minutes.
+When the tea break concluded at 12:40 a.m., the reaction in tank E610 escalated to a critical state at a rapid speed within five minutes.
 Temperatures in the tank were off the scale beyond 25 °C, and the pressure in the tank was indicated at 40 psi.
 One employee witnessed a concrete slab above tank E610 crack as the emergency relief valve burst open, and pressure in the tank continued to increase to 55 psi, despite atmospheric venting of toxic MIC gas having begun.
 Direct atmospheric venting should have been prevented or at least partially mitigated by at least three safety devices which were malfunctioning, not in use, insufficiently sized, or otherwise rendered inoperable: